soumyadg/document-comparison/README.md

 The script begins by reading the two document versions and comparing them to detect changes.
 If changes are found, it summarizes these changes using both GPT-3.5 and BERT models.
 The summarized changes are then presented in a structured format to enhance understanding and readability.

-## Conclusion

-This documentation provides a comprehensive understanding of the processes and functions involved in the document change summarizer project.
-By detailing each step and its purpose, users and reviewers can easily follow the operations performed by the script.

 ## Evaluation of Summary Quality: Understanding ROUGE

 ### What is ROUGE?
 ROUGE, which stands for Recall-Oriented Understudy for Gisting Evaluation, is a set of metrics used for evaluating automatic summarization of texts as well as machine translation.
 It works by comparing a computer-generated summary or translation against one or more reference summaries (typically produced by humans).

 ROUGE is primarily designed to measure the quality of a summary by counting the number of overlapping units such as n-grams, word sequences, and word pairs between the computational and reference summaries.
-Commonly used variants of ROUGE are:

-- **ROUGE-N**: Measures the overlap of N-grams between the generated and reference texts.
-- **ROUGE-L**: Considers the longest common subsequence between a candidate summary and a set of reference summaries.
-- **ROUGE-S**: Measures skip-bigram co-occurrence statistics, accounting for sentence-level structure similarity naturally.
+Different used variants of ROUGE are ROUGE-N which measures the overlap of N-grams between the generated and reference texts, the ROUGE-L which considers the longest common subsequence between a candidate summary and a set of reference summaries and finall the ROUGE-S which measures skip-bigram co-occurrence statistics, accounting for sentence-level structure similarity naturally.

 ### Importance of ROUGE in Summary Evaluation
 ROUGE has become a standard for evaluating summarization tasks because it provides a quantitative measure to assess how close the machine-generated summary is to a human-generated one.
 This metric is crucial for developing and tuning summarization algorithms, as it allows developers to benchmark their systems and track improvements over time.
 Using ROUGE, developers can systematically compare the effectiveness of different summarization approaches and refine their algorithms based on empirical data.